rohan96shah/CasinoRoyale/README.md

-# CR
+# Casino Royale Software System
-Simulates a blackjack game using a Data Distribution Service, OpenDDS.
+Simulates a blackjack game using a Data Distribution Service, OpenDDS.<br/> Simulates players, dealers and games using instances of the program and is also configured to communicate over a local network.<br/>
-Simulates players, dealers and games using instances of the program and is also configured to communicate over a local network.
+Worked in a team with two other classmates) to create this project